Early Career Artist Residencies

 BIPOC Studio Fellowship

 The BIPOC Studio Fellowship will support one early career ceramic artist of color who is working in a functional, sculptural, relational, or installation-based manner.
-The 2023 recipient will share a furnished studio space from September 1, 2023 to August 31, 2024 and will be provided additional resources to pursue mentorship opportunities including participation in the NCECA conference, support more robust materials and firing use, and to buttress the cost of living.
+The 2024 recipient will share a furnished studio space from September 1, 2024 to August 31, 2025.
+The recipient will be provided additional resources to pursue mentorship opportunities including participation in the NCECA conference, support more robust materials and firing use, and to buttress the cost of living.

 These programs are made possible by generous contributions from several anonymous donors, as well as various secondary market sales at Northern Clay Center, with the intention to nurture the creative expression of aspiring ceramic artists.